 Dr. Alison Shaw joined the music faculty in 2004.
 She currently teaches applied percussion and directs percussion ensemble activities.
 Prior to her appointment to The University of Wisconsin-Oshkosh in 2004, Dr. Shaw served on the music faculties of Michigan State University, Indiana University of Pennsylvania, Eastern New Mexico University and The Interlochen Center for the Arts.

 An advocate of contemporary music, she served as Executive Director and Co-Founder of Quorum Chamber Arts Collective, a mixed-instrumentation chamber ensemble.
 During its 15 years of touring and performing contemporary chamber music, Quorum commissioned 18 new works for its instrumentation, and recorded an award-winning compact disc, Cold Water, Dry Stone-The works of Evan Chambers on the Albany label.
 Shaw also performs with the percussion/tuba duo, Balance, a collaboration that has produced several commissions for this unique combination in addition to transcriptions of popular and folk music.
-Her recordings can be heard on the Eroica Classics, Dorian, Albany, Equilibrium, Mark, BBC and FIM labels.
+Her work as a recording artist can be heard on the Eroica Classics, Dorian, Albany, Equilibrium, Mark, BBC and FIM labels.